Brayanl0-o/AllInSite_Angular/README.md

 4. Install the necessary dependencies.
 Make sure you have both package.json and package-lock.json in the root of the folder, and then execute:
   $ npm i

+## Tailwind Installation
+1. In a terminal, copy and paste: npm install -D tailwindcss
+2. Check if the tailwind.config.js file is installed.
+3. Initialize with:
+    npx tailwindcss init
+4. In the main style.css, ensure it contains the following:
+  @tailwind base;
+  @tailwind components;
+  @tailwind utilities;